AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform offering a comprehensive business management solution.
+W3 Suite is a multi-tenant enterprise platform designed to provide a comprehensive business management solution.
 It integrates CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules within a structured monorepo.
-The platform features a unique WindTre glassmorphism design, robust security via OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security for tenant isolation.
-A complementary Brand Interface HQ system enables centralized control and cross-tenant management.
-The project aims to deliver a scalable, secure, and robust platform addressing diverse business needs.
+Key features include a unique WindTre glassmorphism design, robust security with OAuth2/OIDC and MFA, and PostgreSQL with Row Level Security for tenant isolation.
+The platform is complemented by a Brand Interface HQ system for centralized control and cross-tenant management, aiming to deliver a scalable, secure, and robust solution for diverse business needs.

 # User Preferences